Akash5307/Codeforces-clone/README.md

 Welcome to Codeforce Clone!
 This project is a web application that emulates the functionality of the popular competitive programming platform Codeforces.
 It allows users to participate in coding contests, solve problems, and engage with a community of programmers.

+# Vision
+Create an open-source platform where programmers can practice, compete, and learn together.
+The platform will support real-time contests, secure code execution, and a collaborative learning environment.

 ## Features

 - **User Authentication**: Secure sign-up and login functionality.